brunetton/caPiture-ng/README.md

-# Headless multitrack audio recording for your Raspberry Pi.
+Headless multitrack audio recording for your Raspberry Pi

 ## What is it ?